Antro97/Mudkip-ERR-Tweaks/README.md

 ### Installation
 Extract the archive in the ERR folder, replace the file when asked to.
 - The .csv files are not needed, they are just for merging if you need to.
+*Not compatible with Permanent Sacrificial Twig, unless you merge the "regulation.bin" file by yourself using Smithbox.*

 ### _Changed values_
 Check the provided .csv files for katanas and straight swords.